Sequence Options

 Send shutdown method

-If no other options are checked, Clarity will send the parameters of specified method to the instrument and no acquisition will be performed.
+If no other options are checked, Clarity will send the parameters of the specified method to the instrument and no acquisition will be performed.

 Run shutdown method

-Sample Type
+Sample type

 • Bypass - no injection will be performed

-Vial No.:
+Vial no.:

 Note: